Students must read, understand and comply with the following requirements for the duration of their studies at the Institution:

 e.
 A breach of academic integrity (Academic Integrity Policy and Academic Integrity Procedures).

-2. A student may apply to defer their commencement for a maximum of 12 months.
+2. A new, commencing student may apply to defer their commencement for a maximum of 12 months.
 Approval may be granted in limited circumstances for international students, according to the Deferral Procedures.

 3. A student choosing to withdraw from their course of study before a study period commences or during a study period must advise the Institution in writing according to the Withdrawal Procedures and the applicable refund policy will apply.